 We also planted seeds, did weeding, pruning and turned the compost beds which turned up a brown snake and small field mouse.
 Whole Foods provided a healthy salad lunch for all volunteers.

 Thanks to all who participated for making this such a fun day!

-We are distressed to report that our beehives, maintained by volunteers at the Preserve, have been vandalized.
+We are distressed to report that our beehives, maintained by volunteers at the Preserve, were vandalized in October 2011.

 Kevin McCauley reported (to other beekeepers) that his hive and one other had been opened and left open.
 Kevin put his hive back together.
 Julia Mahood went over to see and found that all three hives had the tops off, all had supers displaced with the bees exposed to the elements.
 This means the vandals returned after their first visit, since Kevin had put his hive back together.
 "This hive was the healthiest one I've had at BH and now, going into winter, I am not confident at all that they'll survive since their honey store was wiped out and their population took a big hit.", Julia said.
 "We had just consolidated them in preparation for winter, and they were left for who knows how long without a top, exposed to recent rain.
 We put some cabled bike locks on them, but the damage is done."

 If you have noticed any suspicious activity near the bee hives or anywhere on the Preserve, please call 911 and report it.
 You can also send us an email.

 We had a beautiful article about our bees in the September 25th 2010 edition of the Atlanta Journal and Constitution.
 Beekeeper Julia Mahood and family are featured and discuss the thrill of beekeeping, the sadness of losing hives to natural disasters like the recent flooding of the Nature Preserve and the lessons learned and shared with the community.